Easy Gochujang Jjigae (Korean Spicy Chili Paste Stew)

 Lis Lam

-A delicious, mouthwatering Korean Stew that's on the table in 15 minutes: Spicy Gochujang Jjigae!
+A delicious and easy Korean soup that's on the table in 15 minutes: Spicy Gochujang Jjigae!
 Gochujang, also known as Korean chili paste, seasons this simple yet hearty stew.
-With the addition of tofu cubes and tender chunks of fish — this is a simmering pot of spicy and healthy deliciousness!
+Add chunks of white fish, potato, and soft tofu to make it a hearty, substantial meal.
+Serve with white rice to balance all that spice!
+A simmering pot of spicy and healthy deliciousness.

 5 from 1 vote